 You need to know where your users hang out so that you know how to reach them.
 Do they use LinkedIn or Facebook?
-What magazine or publications do they read?
+What magazines or publications do they read?
 What tradeshows do they attend?
-Prioritize these locations as far as number of people reached or authority and credibility they provide.
+Prioritize these locations as far as the number of people reached or authority and credibility they provide.

 Step 5: List the most relevant topics

-At this point, you need to start looking at the audience and motivations, and think of content topics that are directly related to that audience and what their motivations are.
+At this point, you need to start looking at the audience and motivations and think of content topics that are directly related to that audience and what their motivations are.
 This is critical so that you and your staff don’t go off the rails creating content that isn’t relevant.
 Stay focused and don’t worry about listing every possible topic.
 Generally, the most important topics will be at the top of everyone’s mind.
 The ideas generated in the first 15 minutes are going to be the ones that are most relevant.

 Step 6: Put it all together

-At this point, you know who you are writing for, what motivates them, where they get their information, and the topics of interest.
+At this point, you know who you are writing for, what motivates them, where they get their information and the topics of interest.
 Now it is time to create the titles of the content you want to create, where it will be posted, and who will create it.